c1ba/game-optimizer-api/README.md

 -	Password (varchar)
 -	Role (USER, ADMIN)

+### Business Requirements

+1. As a Guest, I should have access to all available games.
+2. As a Guest, I should be able to combine existing components and get a performance score based on the selected game, with a warning only for guests that these results are based on modifications only someone registered has access to download them.
+3. As a Guest, I should be able to log in.
+4. As an User, I should have my components’ data and my component combo posted in the database after login if it does not exist.
+In case any of the components does not exist, it should be added as well.
+5. As an User, I should be able to post performance files as long as they are associated with my component combo.
+6. As an Admin, I should be able to delete any existing component or component combo.
+Upon the component’s deletion, every other component combo along with the associated performance files shall be deleted as well.
+7. As an Admin, I should be able to modify any performance file.
+8. As an Admin, I should be able to delete any performance file.
+9. As an Admin, I should be able to post performance files.
+10. As an Admin, I should be able to modify any user as banned for a period of time along with a reason.

 ## MVP Features

 1. As a Guest, I should have access to all available games.